avmaint/uacconfigs/README.md

 ## dLive

 You need to have a USB stick that you insert into USB 'Data' port on the top left corner of the surface.
 Press the 'Util/Shows' button.
 Update the 'Master' show and then copy that show to the USB stick.
-Then on a computer, copy the ... directory to a repo clone then execute git add, commit and push commands.
+The file name will be ....tar.gz Then on a computer, copy the ... directory to a repo clone then execute git add, commit and push commands.

 ## QSYS Core